ppetrovtv/pine_script_docs/source/Pine_Script_release_notes.rst

 that a Pine Script indicator or strategy uses.
 The key difference --- a historical bar does NOT contain information about price movements between *high* and *low* of a bar.
-Only a few Pine Script language tools are sensitive to this difference, read more :doc:`Indicator_repainting`.
+Only a few Pine Script language tools are sensitive to this difference, read more :doc:`/essential/Indicator_repainting`.

 Here is a basic example that describes this case::